 This week I delivered the two day adult Mental Health First Aid Training for a large financial organisation.
 The delegates were open and willing to share their lived experiences of supporting people with mental-ill health.
 However, there was one delegate who was fixated about team members faking mental-ill health.
 They asked the question at least eight times during the session.
 They were very concerned as a manager what do you do, how would you manage this and when do you call it out?
 I answered the question each time and other delegates also tried to reassure them.

 Faking mental-ill health?

 In my experience, it is extremely rare that someone fakes mental-ill health to escape work or gain a redundancy package.
-If anything, staff do not ask for help when experiencing mental-ill health and often suffer in silence, terrified of losing their jobs.
+If anything, staff do not ask for help when experiencing mental-ill health.
+Too often suffering in silence, terrified of losing their jobs.
 If redundancy is an option, taking it without having to mention any kind of health issue, be it physical or mental is the preferred way.
 I appreciate that when organisations go through mergers, acquisitions and changes stress rates go up, morale dips and being signed off work can be a symptom of this.
 It is key to note, this is not faking it, but being at a point where one needs to look after their well being and detach from an unpleasant environment.

 What is our role at work?

 I do think as colleagues, managers and/or Mental Health First Aiders it is not our role to judge or medically diagnose anyone (except in the case of medical practitioners).
 Simply to spot the signs and have a supportive conversation.
 If someone is “faking it”, it may not be mental-ill health but there may still an issue a person needs to come to terms with.
 It is about being able to discuss the options available to them.
 Below I list what can be done to support staff and relevant resources.